-Find out about organisations, support groups, books, videos and other resources to help you cope with bile duct cancer (cholangiocarcinoma) and treatment.
+Find out about organisations, support groups, books, videos and other resources to help you cope with bile duct cancer (cholangiocarcinoma).

 Cancer Research UK

 Cancer Research UK is the largest cancer research organisation in the world outside the USA.
 We are the European leader in the development of new anti cancer drugs.
 We fund research on all aspects of the disease from its causes, to treatment and prevention, education and psychological support for patients.

 We are also committed to producing high quality information for people affected by cancer, health professionals and the general public.
 We do this through the About Cancer pages on our website.